joshdfeather/Health-Hub/README.md

 - Reverse engineered Python script used sockets to get input

 Front End
-- Used JavaScript, HTML and CSS ty
+- Implemented Graphing, Alarm and Design features
-- Developed Graphing, Alarm and Design
+- Used JavaScript, HTML and CSS assisted by Replit web app developer